Japan Says Drugmaker Gilead's Covid-19 Treatment Remdesivir Now in Use in Hospitals

-Tokyo: Japan has begun treating severely ill Covid-19 patients with Gilead Sciences Inc's Covid-19 remdesivir drug, a health ministry official said, just days after giving the drug emergency approval as it seeks to curb the coronavirus outbreak.
+Japan has begun treating severely ill COVID-19 patients with Gilead Sciences Inc's COVID-19 remdesivir drug, a health ministry official said, just days after giving the drug emergency approval as it seeks to curb the coronavirus outbreak.

 Sahara said the amount of remdesivir delivered by the drugmaker wasn't public information, and that global supplies were “quite limited”.